 In general, I can’t accommodate requests to ship at a specific time.
 You can ask, but the answer will usually be no. January through March is a three month death march where I do very little but package, stuff envelopes, and sleep.
 While I would like to be able to satisfy special requests, experience has shown that I usually screw them up.

 I ship everything through the US postal service.

 Root and tuber orders will have tracking.
 Most seed orders are shipped in first class flats with no tracking.
 If your order doesn’t arrive within two weeks of receiving the order completed email, send me an email and I’ll dig up the tracking number to figure out what’s going on.

 Between the time that you place your order and the time that it ships, you may receive email status updates:

-* Processing means that we have received the order but haven’t looked at it yet.
+- Processing means that I have received the order but haven’t looked at it yet.

 Orders that include roots, tubers, bulbs, and rhizomes carry a label listing the contents on the outside of the package in order to comply with the import requirements of some states.
 If you are sending someone a gift and want it to be a surprise, you might not want to ship directly to the receiver.

 Orders contain a packing list that only shows the identity and quantity of each item.
 Prices and totals are not printed on the packing list.

 Most orders of 20 items or less are sent in padded envelopes.
 Larger orders are sent in boxes.